bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2016/scaling-debate-is-a-proxy-battle-over-centralization.md

 speakers: ['James D'Angelo']
 ---

-James D'Angelo

-The Scaling Debate is a Proxy Battle Over Centralization
+# The Scaling Debate is a Proxy Battle Over Centralization

 I really appreciated the fact that....
 I really appreciated Cory's talk.
 I quoted someone in my talk.
 It was a fairly recent quote.
 His whole talk was speaking about governance.
 There's a lot of governing issues coming into Bitcoin.
 We like the solving the whole world with technical.